Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

   Aarock: This is the world Airiona and I are fighting to fix.
 We need your help to do.
 You're the only one who can.
 Once this is all over will free every not just the Cybervators.
 I promise.

-  Airiona (jumps down wispers): I'll take it from here Aarock You see it wasn't just any cyber.beast that killed your parents it was you.
+  Airiona (jumps down whispers): I'll take it from here Aarock You see it wasn't just any cyber.beast that killed your parents it was you.
 That's right.
 Max you killed your father

   Max: Noooooo!
 Noooooooo!

   Airiona: Whats wrong Max?
-Ha ha ha, You're not the paragon you thought you were are you
+Ha ha ha, You're not the Idol you thought you were are you

   Airiona goes to remove the restraint of the distraught Max